MidnightDreamerX17/skill20/Skills/SkillDetails/Metamagic.md

 Quicken Spell - +4 circles

 The spell does not take any actions, and takes effect instantly with no chance of interruption.
+It can also be done as a reaction to anything.

+#### Metamagic Level 40

+Granted Spell - +20 circles

+The spell is not cast normally.
+Instead, expending a spell energy for it will allow one person of your choice to memorize the non-metamagicked form into a Cleric or Druid memorization slot.

 ## Learning From Party Members